CrunchyData/crunchy-katacoda/basic-postgresql-devel/qjsonintro/01-json-data.md

 Make sure the benefits of using these datatypes outweighs the cost before using them.

-Our recommended pattern is to process the JSON or Key-Value pairs and, as much as possible, store them in a well defined schema.
+Our recommended pattern is to process the JSON and, as much as possible, store them in a well defined schema.
 Again you are free to do what you want, but this is our recommendation.

 With that, on to the JSONB